-- Press the Bake and Broil pads at the same time and hold for three seconds. - "SF" will appear in the display. - Select the feature you want to change. - When the change has been made, press the Start key to save the change and return to the time of day.
+- Press the Bake and Broil pads at the same time and hold for three seconds. - "SF" will appear in the display. - For instructions on how to select different features, refer to the section below that corresponds to the special feature of interest. - When the change has been made, press the Start key to save the change and exit the special features menu.